apache/spark/docker-context-files/README.md

 the build segment, co content of the folder is available in the `/docker-context-file` folder inside the build image.
-You can store constraint files and wheel packages there that you want to install as PYPI packages and refer to those packages using `--constraint-location` flag for constraints or by using `--add-local-pip-wheels` flag.
+You can store constraint files and wheel packages there that you want to install as PYPI packages and refer to those packages using `--constraint-location` flag for constraints or by using `--install-from-local-files-when-building` flag.

 By default, the content of this folder is .gitignored so that any binaries and files you put here are only used for local builds and not committed to the repository.